VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_optimize_freqbands

-    This processtrak step optimizes the frequency bands for the processtrak step :py:func:`vibrocomsol_multisweep_seg_analysis_comsol`.
+    This ProcessTrak step optimizes the frequency bands for the ProcessTrak step :py:func:`vibrocomsol_multisweep_seg_analysis_comsol`.

     Run this on output of modal analysis to interpret